ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 ## Surface water abstractions and water regions

-If the surface water is available and there is a water demand, it is abstracted from so called 'Waterregions'.
+If the surface water is available and if there is still a water demand - after groundwater abstractions, water re-use and desalination are taken into account - the remaining water is abstracted from surface water sources in so called 'Waterregions'.
 These regions are introduced in LISFLOOD due to the ever higher spatial resolution of water resources models.
 In a 0.5 degree spatial resolution model, users could get away with subtracting the abstraction from the local 0.5x0.5 degree pixel only, since it was large enough.
 For finer spatial resolutions, it could well happen that the demand exists in one model pixel, but the actual abstraction takes places in another pixel nearby.
 We assume here that water abstractions to meet a local water demand do take place within a 'waterregion'.

 Waterregions typically are defined in LISFLOOD as sub-river-basins within a country.
 Typically, to mimick reality, it is advisable to not allow the model for cross-country-border abstractions.
 Alternatively, and if the information exists, it would be better to align the waterregions with the actual areas managed by drinkingwater institutions, such as regional waterboards.
+For Europe, we often use the River Basin Districts as defined in the Water Framework Directive, subdivided by country.

 Waterregions can be activated in LISFLOOD by adding the following line to the 'lfoptions' element: